Microsoft Flight Simulator (2020 video game): Technology

 Volumetric lighting is used for various effects, including illuminating water droplets, which can cover the entire cockpit window, and with everything being simulated in real time.
 Light sources such as the sun, moon, or city lights scatter appropriately through the environment, pollution levels and humidity affect refraction and overall visibility, and the atmosphere is layered the same as it is in the real world.
 Clouds are volumetrically modelled, with 32 layers determining shape, density, and “fuzziness".
 At times, Flight Simulator's reflection system uses ray marching by retranslating voxels.
 Otherwise, the reflection system uses a mix of screen-space reflections and cube maps to show reflections on more distant bodies of water.
 In addition to a complex lighting system, Flight Simulator makes use of highly detailed shaders.
 The game uses screen-space reflections (an optional feature selected by players) extensively, and bokeh depth of field.

 Flight Simulator populates the world with animals and roads with vehicles, grasses have individual blades, and water flows realistically based on wind direction, creating the illusion of a living world.
 The game world includes over 2 million cities and towns, 1.5 billion buildings, 2 trillion trees, and 37,000 real-world airports.
 This approach allows Microsoft to flag artifacts and visual anomalies from a bird's-eye view, clearing up the input for a world-building algorithm.
 The result is fed into Microsoft's artificial intelligence, stringing the environment together in the cloud, and then streamed to the computer (PC) or console in real time.
 Flight Simulator features various animal species that can even be viewed at ground level, including birds, elephants, giraffes and bears.
-It also allows the player to scout, chase and interact with real-world storms as they occur in real time.
+It allows the player to scout, chase and interact with real-world storms as they occur in real time.